fkrull/VM-Park/README.md

 ## Configuration
 Certain settings can be configured by creating a `local_config.rb` file in the repository root and setting configuration variables there.
 See `local_config.rb.example` for a sample file.
-Note that once you create a `local_config.rb`, it needs to define **all** settings.
 You can find the names and defaults of all available configurable settings at the top of the `Vagrantfile`.
-When in doubt, the `Vagrantfile`, rather than the sample, is authoritative.
+In general, the `Vagrantfile`, rather than the sample, is authoritative.